robey/metrickal-typeface/README.md

 License
 -------

-This typeface is licensed under the Apache 2 License, with one exception: You may not publish or release this typeface under the name "Metrickal" if you change it.
-This is the same stipulation on Bitstream Vera Sans Mono, and I think it helps avoid confusion.
-If you make a change to this typeface, and I won't accept it, then you are free to fork and release it under a new name.
+This typeface is licensed under the Apache 2 License.
+To avoid confusion, please don't publish your own binary font files for public use under the name "Metrickal" -- come up with your own name, or send me a pull request.

 Code